 Bring paper and pen/pencil to class each session.
 We will do some in-class activities that need to be submitted on paper.
-Students without paper/notebooks and pen, or computer on which to take notes obviously don't care about what is happening in class.
+Students without paper/notebooks and pen, or computer on which to take notes give the impression that they don't care about what is happening in class.
 We will practice the art of taking notes.

-Online Reflection Ouestions for Each Chapter
+Online Reflection Questions for Each Chapter

 In Canvas, you will find a Module containing a brief short answer quiz for each chapter of the book.
 It will be a selection of the Essay/Discussion Questions.
 These quizzes must be completed by the date and time indicated in Canvas, during the time we are studying that chapter in class.
 Essay/Discussion Question Quizzes will be available until the day of the Exam in Class for those chapters.
 Then they will disappear.
-Quizzes submitted after the due date but before the quiz become unavailable will receive 1⁄2 credit.
+Quizzes submitted after the due date but before the quiz become unavailable will have a 10% penalty.